 A Theory of Functional Programming

-There are two common questions we hear from outside the functional programming community: 'What is functional programming?', and 'Why should I use it?'.
+We hear two common questions from outside the functional programming community: 'What is functional programming?', and 'Why should I use it?'.
 I have struggled to find good answers to these questions.
-In this talk, we will look at the existing definition and I will present a formulation I've been working on that attempts to answer both of these questions, and also why functional programming is so special.
+In this talk, we will look at the existing definition, and I will present a formulation I've been working on that attempts to answer both of these questions and explain why functional programming is so special.

 Video